Sourav1429/Solved_coding_question_DSA/README.md

 Find the minimum number of steps.

 16) finding n_th fibbonacci: Given an integer A you need to find the Ath fibonacci number modulo 10^9 + 7

+17) Equal_sum.cpp: Given an array A of N integers, find the index of values that satisfy P + Q = R + S, where P,Q,R & S are integers values in the array